OAGi/Score/docs/user_guide/index.rst

 1. `View detail of a Module Set
    Release <#view-detail-of-a-module-set-release>`__.

-2. Click “Export” button.
+2. Click "Export" button.
 If the Module Set Release is properly configured, a zip file containing schema is downloaded by the browser.